FIMC-VI Logo

 Textbooks and Loan Library Materials

 To be eligible for embossed textbooks in braille or hard-copy large print materials as well as items from the FIMC-VI loan library, the student must be registered with FIMC-VI annually.
 The student must meet the criteria established in Rule 6A-6.03014, Florida Administrative Code (F.A.C.)
-Exceptional Student Education Eligibility for Students Who Are Visually Impaired:
+Exceptional Student Education Eligibility and Assessments for Students with Visual Impairments.

 APH Products